 Legal Issues in Higher Education Webinars

 UVM’s Legal Issues Webinars is a monthly series covering the diverse legal issues shaping all aspects of higher education.
 Speakers are drawn from the nation’s leading experts in higher education law and student affairs.
-All Webinars take place from 3pm to 4pm Eastern Time.
+Except for December, all Webinars take place from 3pm to 4pm Eastern Time.
+The December Webinar takes place from 2pm to 3pm Eastern time.
 Here is our 2013 schedule (click date for details and see below for speaker biographies):

 - Ken Salomon, Chairman, Government Strategies, Dow-Lohnes